mahmoudparsian/big-data-mapreduce-course/slides/glossary/README.md

 ## Cloud computing
 A distributed computing system over a network used for storing data off-premises.
+This can include ETL, data storage, application development, and data analytics.
+Examples: Amazon Cloud and Google Cloud.

 Cloud computing is one of the must-known big data terms.
 It is a new paradigm computing system which offers visualization of computing resources to run over the standard remote server for storing data and provides IaaS, PaaS, and SaaS.